Life Process- 2 Respiration

 - The breakdown of complex compounds like fat and protein in simple carbon molecules releases a considerable amount of energy is called respiration.
 This energy is thus made available to the living cells in the form of ATP (Adenosine Tri-Phosphate).

-Humans have a well-developed respiratory system suitable for the higher requirement of oxygen in their bodies.
+Humans consists a well-developed respiratory system suitable for the higher requirement of oxygen in their bodies.
 The respiratory system consists of:

 - Nostrils– Opening of Nose- Takes part in Filtration of unwanted particles.